by Adam Kaplan

 Since its creation, Camp Nebagamon has been on the forefront of offering boys truly unique and life-changing experiences in the wilderness, and countless alumni through the decades trace their passion for the wilderness, and for camping, to those formative experiences at Camp Nebagamon.

 For years Nebagamon has provided foundational hiking and canoeing trips.
-There are the wonderful hiking trips that venture 4914057861_967128aafa_binto the Porcupine Mountains, or those that explore the majesty of Pictured Rocks National Lakeshore, or amazing two-week adventures that circumnavigate the incomparable Isle Royale National Park.
+There are the wonderful hiking trips that venture into the Porcupine Mountains, or those that explore the majesty of Pictured Rocks National Lakeshore, or amazing two-week adventures that circumnavigate the incomparable Isle Royale National Park.
 Then there are those unbelievable canoe trips that access Quetico Provincial Park and the Boundary Waters Canoe Area, considered to be the very best canoe country on the planet.
 (By the way, many of you simply know these trips as Sawbills.
 But did you know that Sawbill is just one of the more than one thousand lakes in the BWCA that have been paddled by Camp Nebagamon campers?)
 For almost nine decades, our campers have hiked the same trails and paddled the same lakes as those that came before them.
 The trip program connects us to our history and to these truly unique places.

 Our trip program has evolved over time.
 With an eye towards broadening the trip program, a bicycle tripping component was added that allowed the boys to explore some of the amazing roads and parks in the area.
 Later still, campers were offered big boat sail trip opportunities on Lake Superior.
 And more recently, the opportunity to take a sea kayak trip and explore the Apostle Islands of Lake Superior has been added to the menu.